Bookrage001/osc/resources/docs/widgets/sliders.md

 ### `spring`
 - type: `boolean`
 - default: `false`
-- usage: when set to `true`, the widget will go back to its initial value when released.
+- usage: when set to `true`, the widget will go back to its `default` value when released.

 ### `doubleTap`
 - type: `boolean`
 - default: `false`
-- usage: set to `true` to make the knob reset to its initial value when receiving a double tap
+- usage: set to `true` to make the knob reset to its `default` value when receiving a double tap

 ### `css`
 ```